k2snowman69/bug-css-tree-shaking/README.md

-# CSS import
+# CSS tree shaking tester

-The goal of this project is to be able to test the webpack config and several different ways to import css files.
+The goal of this repository is to allow you to understand what will happen to your imports in various different scenarios.

-- component--no-import - CSS file is not imported anywhere so it shouldn't be included in the final output
+The inputs you change are:

-- component--import-no-modules - CSS file is imported via the index.js without any named modules
+- package.json - sideEffects
-- component--import-modules - CSS file is imported via the component using named modules
+- webpack.config.js - sideEffects for js and css

-# Expected
+The outputs you are monitoring is ./dist/main.css

-The css for `component--import-no-modules` and `component--import-modules` to be included in the css output
+Depending on how you change the sideEffects, you'll see different files get included in the final build or not.

 # Build